Beverly Center: History

 The cinema closed in January 2006, as a result of the Loews/AMC merger.
 The theater reopened in February 2006, operated by Mann Theatres.
 It closed again in August 2009, and reopened again in September 2009, operated by Rave Motion Pictures.
 The theater closed permanently on June 3, 2010.

 The Beverly Center underwent a renovation from 2006 to 2008.
 These renovations included reconstructing the escalators visible from the outside.

 A food court operated at the mall until 2014, when it was eliminated.
 Uniqlo opened one of its first Southern California locations in the space.
 As part of renovations starting in 2016, the mall aims to bring restaurants back to the empty spaces on the street level.

 Starting in March 2016, the Center underwent a major renovation that aimed to add a food hall and several new street-level restaurants and a skylight.
 Renovation costs were given as US$500 million.
 The renovations added a perforated steel facade on the outside of the building and an upgraded parking structure which includes technology to help drivers remember where they've parked.

 Macy's Men's Store closed around 2021, and the space was converted to a Gold's Gym and a Lucky Strike Lanes bowling alley.

+In November 2025, Taubman Realty Group and its assets, including Beverly Center, was acquired by Simon Property Group.